 College staff recognise and accept their responsibility to develop an awareness of the risks and issues involved in safeguarding.
 The College is committed to working with Northamptonshire Safeguarding Children’s’ Partnership and other agencies to ensure the safeguarding of its students.

-Please refer to the Northampton College Safeguarding Policy for further information:
+Please refer to the Northampton College Safeguarding Policies for further information:

 Safeguarding contact information